 Well, if the doctor says so, it must be safe, right?
 If you didn’t know better, you could be forgiven for thinking that those drinks are as healthy as advertised, replacing all the good stuff in your body and hydrating you at the same time.
-Plenty of people think so, after all, and more than $5 billion a year is spent on these.
+Plenty of people think so, after all, including doctors who should really know better, and more than $5 billion a year is spent on these.
 (Which is a good reason to keep up the advertising myth, isn’t it?)

 I have to admit that I was so wiped from the hypotension that I didn’t even think twice about the advice until some of my readers pointed out that those drinks are absolutely terrible for me.